offsoc/onionplan/slides/2023.Q2/tor-meeting.md

 ## Certificates - Risk

-Risk involved in the proposal not be successfully implemented in a given level  (initial assesment).
+Risk involved in the proposal not be successfully implemented in a given level  (initial assessment).

 Proposal                              | Engineering risks        | Operation risks         | Governance risks        | Overall assessment
 --------------------------------------|--------------------------|-------------------------|-------------------------|--------------------